sbstjn/serverless-analytics/README.md

 The DynamoDB stores the absolute hits number for the dimensions `YEAR`, `MONTH`, `DATE`, `HOUR`, and `MINUTE` per default.
 This may cause lots of write capacities when processing events, but with the [serverless-dynamodb-autoscaling](https://github.com/sbstjn/serverless-dynamodb-autoscaling) plugin DynamoDB will scale the capacities when needed.

-All dates are treated as UTC values!
+All dates are UTC values!

 ## Infrastructure